anttisalonen/progbook/rst/git2.rst

 * "master" is still where it is - but now it has two branches ahead of it
 * HEAD, our current checkout, is at the head of "three", which is a new commit, dd6c856

-Now, let's try to switch to "master" and *merge* the changes from both "values" and "three" to it:
+Now, let's try to switch to the master branch and start with *merging* the changes from "values" to it:

 .. code-block:: bash